janosh/matbench-discovery/site/src/routes/preprint/+page.md

 > @label:fig:mp-trj-n-sites-hist Histogram of number of atoms per structure.
 > The inset shows the same distribution log-scaled to visualize the tail of large structures.
-> The green cumulative line in the inset shows that 82% have less than 50 sites and 97% of structures in MPTrj have less than 100 atoms.
+> The green cumulative line in the inset shows that 82% have less than 50 sites and 97% of structures in MPtrj have less than 100 atoms.

 {#if mounted}
 {@const style=`aspect-ratio: 3/2;`}